 The deleted 3-D movie theater scene as depicted in storyboard form.
 The Three Stooges are drawn to resemble their appearance in Beer Barrel Polecats (1946)

-(lobby card embedded below), which can be viewed online in black and white
+, specficially the production photo displayed beneath the lobby card shown below.
+The short film can be viewed online in black and white

 .
 Although this idea would be somewhat realized in Ghostbusters II, it would be fully realized in Scooby-Doo!
 The Mystery Begins (2009) (TVM)

 Click on the panel below to see the full 10-panel strip (opens in a new window/tab).
 Click on the Beer Barrel Polecats

 lobby card for an enlargement.
 Storyboards courtesy of The Movies That Made Us